-In some cases, it may not be possible to include all artifacts, even schemas, in an MPD without violating laws, regulations, or policies.
+In some cases, it may not be possible to include all artifacts, even schemas, in an IEPD without violating laws, regulations, or policies.
 For example, an IEPD may require use of a schema document that is not publicly accessible; it might be classified or controlled unclassified information (CUI).
-This is a valid reason for exception to Rule 7-9, Key MPD Resources Are Local Resources, above.
+This is a valid reason for exception to Rule 7-9, Key IEPD Resources Are Local Resources, above.
 If the IEPD is placed in the public domain, the author should omit the non-public schema document, and if appropriate, document the omission, and explain where and/or how the missing schema document can be obtained.

 7.5.
 Duplication of Artifacts

-Within an MPD, the replication of files or entire file sets should be avoided.
+Within an IEPD, the replication of files or entire file sets should be avoided.
 However, replication is allowed if a reasonable rationale exists.
-In some cases, file replication may make it easier to use, validate, implement, or automatically process an MPD.
+In some cases, file replication may make it easier to use, validate, implement, or automatically process an IEPD.
 For example, multiple subsets and/or constraint sets may overlap in many identical schema documents.
 Yet, allowing this duplication may be easier or necessary to accommodate a validation tool, rather than removing duplicate schema documents, and forcing the tool to search for them.
 Whenever possible, use XML catalogs to coordinate schema assembly.

-Appendix A. MPD Catalog XML Schema Document
+Appendix A. IEPD Catalog XML Schema Document

 <?xml version="1.0" encoding="US-ASCII"?>